psichen/psichen.github.io/source/_posts/vector-calculus-and-spherical-average.md

 $$ d\Omega = \frac{dA}{r^{2}} = \sin\theta d\phi d\theta $$

-### Spherical average of scattering wave function in SAXS
+### spherical average of scattering wave function in SAXS

 SAXS uses x-ray's scattering and diffraction to study structural features of particles.
 If $\pmb{k}_{0}$ and $\pmb{k}_{1}$ are wave vectors of the incident ray and the scattered ray, respectively, for simplicity, we just describe the part about diffracted wave,